 - Hotel Zone-newer area (little history or architecture), malls, shops, not great beach area,

-- Downtown Zone-older area, tons of architecture to look at, very few all inclusive hotels here
+- Downtown Zone-older area tons of architecture to look at, but very few all-inclusive hotels here

 - North Zone-chill out zone-very little to no partying-mostly retirees and families

 So I do have to mention that as much as I loved our vacation and the area we were in was pretty, as a single 50-ish female who loves to socialize and check out hot guys, this was def not the place for me.